 Wild and beautiful, Meru National Park is one of Kenya’s most celebrated parks, made legendary for its former resident celebrities, conservationists George and Joy Adamson and their famous Elsa the Lioness.
-Immortalized through the bestselling book and subsequent award-winning movie, Born Free, Meru National Park will always serve as ground zero for the modern conservation movement, welcoming visitors from all over the world as they pay homage to Elsa and Joy’s shared resting place in the park.
+Immortalized through the bestselling book and subsequent award-winning movie, Born Free, Meru National Park, Kenya will always serve as ground zero for the modern conservation movement, welcoming visitors from all over the world as they pay homage to Elsa and Joy’s shared resting place in the park.

 Historically, Meru National Park has always been one of the most popular safari destinations in Kenya.
 Yet during the 1980s and 1990s, this beautiful wilderness remained off limits to visitors due to excessive poaching, which had wiped out over 80-percent of the wildlife population.
 Come the turn of the millennium, the Kenya Wildlife Service, championed by the International Fund for Animal Welfare, worked to comprehensively restore Meru National Park from ruin, improving infrastructure, recruiting rangers and law enforcement, and even establishing a poacher-proof rhino sanctuary near the park’s main gate, now home to more than 60 white and black rhino.